Unique Nursery Decorating Ideas

 Get Creative with Storage

 It’s quite incredible how much one tiny person needs.
-From nappies and clothes to toiletries and books and toys; you’re going to need a good amount of storage space.
+You’re going to need a good amount of storage space for toys, nappies, clothes, toiletries and books.
 To keep things interesting, we suggest you create a combination of different easy-to-access storage solutions.
 Think “cabinets, baskets and drawers, wooden shelves, interesting bookcases, and cupboard dividers”.

 You can also: